Christmas Evil (1980) review: a surprising psychological character study

 It’s the greed of his bosses and their cynical attitude towards a children’s hospital toy donation that really pushes him over the edge.
 He’s about as atypical a slasher antagonist as you can possibly get and we spend a lot of time with him.

-It’s actually hard not to sympathise with Harry, at least a little.
+It’s hard not to sympathise with Harry, at least a little.
 He just wants to do good but he goes about it in completely the wrong way.
 His decline comes not from a deeply hidden evil streak inside of him but from the want of restoring the sanctity of the holiday.

 Harry’s victims are not unwitting characters who have a stark disconnection from him.
 They are people he has deemed to be fundamentally bad and perhaps even evil.
 It makes Harry a completely unique antagonist when placed up against a litany of violence driven horror killers.